0x1026/.github/README.md

 # .github
-Community health files for the @I-have-an-H organization
+Community health files for the @0x1026 organization